 Fentanyl is a synthetic compound, produced in pharmaceutical laboratories for morphine-tolerant patients for control of extreme pain.
 By comparison, heroin is derived from the poppy plant.
 Through a variety of heating and alkalizing processes, the original opiate substance from the plant is converted into morphine and then into the stronger heroin.

 Fentanyl has a potency that makes it 100 times more powerful than morphine and 30-50 times more powerful than heroin, according to an alert issued by the DEA following a sharp increase in the number of heroin-related overdoses.
 Sources at DrugAbuse.com state that the potency is closer to 80-500 times more powerful than morphine.

-People have mentioned that it can lack the vinegar scent of heroin while others mention the possibility of a bright white, brownish or purplish color to the substance.
-However, other additives used to cut heroin cause those affects.
+People have mentioned that it can lack the vinegar scent of heroin while others mention the possibility of bright white, brownish, or purplish color to the substance.
+However, other additives used to cut heroin cause those effects.
 Thus, making it very easy to overdose accidentally due to the much stronger effects of the combined substance believing that you have received regular heroin.
 Overall, 63.1% of all drug overdoses involve opioids, accounting for 33,091 deaths in 2015.

 Awareness and Action

 Fentanyl-laced heroin causes serious problems on the street and is almost impossible to avoid.
 The ongoing epidemic of opioid use and overdose in the U.S. requires immediate commitment, awareness, and action.
 Improving access to effective individualized drug treatment, mental health care, and nationwide educational programs will help develop a multifaceted, coordinated approach between the public and government officials.
 Understanding drug dependence and addiction instead of stigmatizing the victims may prove the more effective solution to the opioid epidemic.